 Health Benefits of Buffalo Milk

-Heart Health: In comparison to cow milk, there is actually less cholesterol in buffalo milk, which is a good thing for anyone concerned about their cardiovascular health.
-That being said, there is more fat in buffalo milk, about 100% more, so moderation is key.
-Given the widespread epidemic of cardiovascular disease, atherosclerosis, heart attacks and strokes around the world, adopting buffalo milk and rebalancing your cholesterol isn’t a bad idea.
+In comparison to cow milk, there may be actually less cholesterol in buffalo milk, which is a good thing for anyone concerned about their cardiovascular health.
+That being said, there is more fat in this milk, about 100% more, so moderation is key.
+Given the widespread epidemic of cardiovascular disease, atherosclerosis, heart attacks, and strokes around the world, adopting buffalo milk and rebalancing your cholesterol isn’t a bad idea.

-Growth and Development: Research has shown that, similar to cow milk, buffalo milk is also impressively high in protein content.
+Research has shown that similar to cow milk, buffalo milk is also impressively high in protein content.
 In fact, milk from a buffalo has about 10% more protein than its cow-derived cousin.
 This is good news for the growth and development of children and adolescents, as well as adults, considering that protein is needed for nearly every bodily process.
-Buffalo milk also provides complete proteins, which are highly valuable and can be converted into usable energy or applied for the repair and growth of our body.
+It also provides complete proteins, which are highly valuable and can be converted into usable energy or applied for the repair and growth of our body.

-Immune System: Vitamin A and vitamin C are found in significant amounts within buffalo milk, and these two vitamins are key to the functioning of our immune system and the overall protection of the body.
-Both of these vitamins act as antioxidants, cleansing the body of dangerous free radicals and toxins that can cause chronic illness.
-Furthermore, vitamin C stimulates the immune system into producing more white blood cells, the first line of defense for the body.
+Vitamin A and vitamin C are found in significant amounts within buffalo milk, and these two vitamins are key to the functioning of our immune system and the overall protection of the body.
+Both of these vitamins act may act as antioxidants, cleansing the body of dangerous free radicals and toxins that can cause chronic illness.
+Furthermore, vitamin C stimulates the immune system by producing white blood cells, the first line of defense for the body.
 Zinc and certain other trace minerals in this milk variety can also act as antioxidants and immune system boosters.

-Circulation: Anemia is the formal term for iron deficiency, and this is a major problem for people all over the world.
-A great cure for this condition is high-iron foods, as iron is an important components of red blood cells.
-By increasing RBC count in the body, you are able to increase circulation, which boosts oxygenation to the extremities and organ systems, keeping them operating at full capacity.
-This also speeds healing and growth of new cells and tissues.
+Anemia is the formal term for iron deficiency, and this is a major problem for people all over the world.
+A great cure for this condition is high-iron foods, as iron is an important component of red blood cells.
+By increasing the RBC count in the body, you are able to increase circulation, which may boost oxygenation to the extremities and organ systems, keeping them operating at full capacity.
+This also speeds the healing and growth of new cells and tissues.

-Blood Pressure: This isn’t a well known benefit of buffalo milk, as the potassium content of this milk variety is often overlooked.
-However, there is more potassium in buffalo milk than regular cow milk, and since potassium functions as a vasodilator, buffalo milk can help you lower your blood pressure.
+This isn’t a well-known benefit of buffalo milk, as the potassium content of this milk variety is often overlooked.
+However, there is more potassium in this milk than regular cow milk, and since potassium functions as a vasodilator, buffalo milk can help you lower your blood pressure.
 By reducing the strain on blood vessels and arteries, milk from buffalo can prevent the development of atherosclerosis and other coronary complications.